nuriel77/iri-playbook/docs/installation.rst

 Configure Multiple Fullnodes
 ----------------------------

-You can skip this section and proceed to "Running the Playbook" below if you are only installing on a single server.
+You can skip this section and proceed to "Running the Playbook" below if you are only installing a single server.

 The nice thing about Ansible's playbooks is the ability to configure multiple nodes at once.
 You can have hundreds of fullnodes installed simultaneously!